rticommunity/dds-datamodels-tex/README.md

-# dds-datamodels-mdpnp
+# dds-datamodels-tex

-This repository contains the TEX datamodel https://www.omg.org/spec/TEX/
+This repository contains the OMG® TEX 1.1 datamodel https://www.omg.org/spec/TEX/

 ## Repo Organization

 ### Versioning & Branches

-This repository stores the different versions of the TEX datamodel in different branches.
+This repository stores different versions of the OMG® TEX datamodel in different branches.
 Additionally, it contains `enhanced` versions of the original datamodel.
 This enhanced versions modifies the original datamodel including the latest IDL features and other potential improvements.
 The